mowangphy/HOPE-CNN/README.md

 # HOPE-CNN
 Using HOPE model to train CNNs
-Without data augmentation: 7.57% error rate on the cifar-10 validation set and 29.80% error rate on the cifar-100 validation set (Single-Block-HOPE)
+Without data augmentation: 7.44% error rate on the cifar-10 validation set and 29.80% error rate on the cifar-100 validation set (Single-HOPE-Block)

-With data augmentation (rotation+translation+scale+cololr casting): 6.05% error rate on the cifar-10 validation set.
+With data augmentation (rotation+translation+scale+cololr casting): 6.05% error rate on the cifar-10 validation set and 27.13% error rate on the cifar-100 validation set (Single-HOPE-Block).

 If you hope to use this code, please cite: